If you have got to this page, you are obviously passionate about doing something to support children in detention.

-We have recently been overwhelmed by hundreds of beautiful letters that have been sent in by compassionate Australians.
-The purpose of this program is to send a message of warm wishes to refugee and asylum seeker children sent to Nauru by Australian authorities, or to children living in community detention arrangements in Australia.
-Children living in detention … Continue reading Send a Letter of Support to Refugee Children
+The purpose of this program is to send a message of support and friendship to refugee and asylum seeker children sent to Nauru by the Australian Government.
+Children living in detention do not have the same opportunities as other children to communicate, socialise and learn.
+Their circumstances are poor, limited and oppressive.
+Children feel and reproduce the … Continue reading Send a Letter of Support to Refugee Children

 Befriend a Child in Detention has launched the ‘This Matters To Me’ campaign.
 On 2 July 2016, Australians vote in a federal election.
 The election campaign period provides an opportunity for you to tell politicians and members of the public that ending the detention of asylum seeker children matters to you.
 Read our Campaign Statement, … Continue reading This Matters To Me